Find Grad Schools

 12 Yearly Graduations

 The 17th most popular school in the country for child development majors who are seeking their doctor's degree is Drexel University.
 Roughly 23,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $54,766 per year, while in-state graduate students, on average, pay $36,234 per year.
-During the 2020-2021 academic year, 12 people received their doctor's degree in child development from Drexel.
-Of these students, 83% were women and 33% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $56,595 per year, while in-state graduate students, on average, pay $36,234 per year.
+During the most recent year for which we have data, 12 people received their doctor's degree in child development from Drexel.

 Below are some popular majors that are similar to child development that offer doctor’s degrees.